chondromalasia/parenting/Heath's Guide to Having a Baby and also not Developing a Drinking Problem.md

 Really my job was to make sure Veronica had what she needed.
 In her case this was something warm in her lower back, with pressure.
 And then to kind of make sure she had a cool compress after contractions.

-Charles, I don't know how strong your stomach is.
-I watched Christian come out of Veronica and I will never forget it until the day I die.
+I don't know how strong your stomach is.
+I watched Christian come out of Veronica and I will never forget it until the day I die (in a good way).
 On the other hand, my Mom's cousin passed out and split his head open.
 He had to be rushed TO ANOTHER HOSPITAL as his son lay screaming in his mother's arms.
 Have a good honest look at where you stand on that spectrum and plan accordingly.

 Also your job is to flag nurses down if the mom-to-be needs anything.